 On any given night at the Des Moines Social Club, you may see thought-provoking theater, pop-up art galleries, circus classes, entertaining trivia competitions, live music, or art courses for kids — all happening simultaneously.
 There’s something for everyone at the Des Moines Social Club.

-Once renovations are complete in May, the Des Moines Social Club will span two buildings, multiple floors, an outdoor courtyard and featuring the Viaduct Gallery, Kum & Go Theater, Malo Restaurant, and Capes Kafé, as well as numerous performance spaces, classrooms, and non-profit office space.
+The Des Moines Social Club spans two buildings, multiple floors, an outdoor courtyard and features Viaduct Gallery, Kum & Go Theater, Malo Restaurant, and Capes Kafé, as well as numerous performance spaces, classrooms, and non-profit office space.

 Download the 2013 Des Moines Social Club Annual Report.